Lin-Mr/PIV-LightSKFlow/README.md

 All rights reserved.
 Any commercial use requires our consent.

 ## Acknowledgements
-This project relies on dataset from existing repositories: SKFlow.
+This project relies on code from existing repositories: SKFlow.
 We thank the original authors for their excellent work.